cocolabs/timelib/README.md

 # TimeLib

-This is a Forge mod for Mincraft version 1.15 that lets you slow down time making everything in your environment move slower.
-This includes all game animations (including the player), but does not affect the camera.

-## Where do I download it?

-- Check the [releases](https://github.com/yooksi/trcm/releases) section in project repository page to get the latest release.

-## How do I install it?

-- Make sure you have the appropriate Forge [version](https://github.com/yooksi/trcm/blob/master/gradle.properties#L9)-[build](https://github.com/yooksi/trcm/blob/master/gradle.properties#L10) installed.
+TimeLib is a Minecraft Forge modding library that lets you control game time.

+## Motivation

+Time is a very powerful game aspect that is often neglected.
+Changing how time behaves has the potential to dramatically alter game experience.
+For example, longer days and night could give players a greater sense of adventure by promoting immersion over fast-paced action, slow-motion effects applied in critical moments of battle could create a great feeling of excitement.

+Through the use of Mixin and a simple to use API to configure various time related settings TimeLib gives developers the tools they need to create game changing mods.

 - Place the mod `jar` in game `mods` folder as per standard mod installation.
-- Download the appropriate MixinBootstrap [version](https://github.com/yooksi/trcm/blob/master/gradle.properties#L13) from the [releases](https://github.com/LXGaming/MixinBootstrap/releases) section of the project repository page and place it in game `mods` folder alongside the mod `jar` as instructed by the previous step.
+- Download a backward compatible [version](https://github.com/yooksi/trcm/blob/master/gradle.properties#L15) of MixinBootstrap from the [releases](https://github.com/LXGaming/MixinBootstrap/releases) section of the project repository page and place it in game `mods` folder alongside the mod `jar` as previously instructed.

 ### Why do I need an external mod?

-Due to the nature of how Forge works Mixin needs a bit of help to work in production environment with Forge.
+Forge and [Mixin](https://github.com/SpongePowered/Mixin) are not compatible straight out of the box so they need a bit of help to work in production environment.
 MixinBootstrap does just that, it's only function is to enable Mixin to work with Forge, that's it.
 If you are interested in learning more about Mixin environment read [Introduction to Mixins: The Mixin Environment](https://github.com/SpongePowered/Mixin/wiki/Introduction-to-Mixins---The-Mixin-Environment).

-## How do I use it?
+## How to use it?

 Tick rate is changed through the use of the following game commands: